Mushymato/TrinketTinker/guide/1-Tinker.md

 Trinket Tinker data fields are optional unless explictly marked as **required**.
 This applies even to the top level TinkerData, but skipping every field means there's little point to using this framework at all.

-To display a companion, at least Motion and 1 Variant must be defined.
+To display a companion, you need a `Motion` and at least 1 entry in `Variants`.

-To have the trinket do things after equippping, at least 1 list of abilities must be defined.
-For `Inventory` and `Chatter` usage, refer to their subpages.
+To have the trinket do things after being equipped, at least 1 list of `Abilities` must be defined. `Inventory` and `Chatter` abilities also require the top level `Inventory` and `Chatter` data, refer to their subpages for details.

 Unlike base game trinkets, TrinketTinker trinkets always spawn with the first variant and at minimum level.
 The item query [mushymato.TrinketTinker_CREATE_TRINKET](7-Utility.md) is needed to create trinket at other variants/levels.